 - 2 teaspoons baking soda

 - 1 tablespoon pure vanilla extract

 - Preheat oven to 350 degrees.
 Line baking sheets with parchment paper or nonstick baking mats; set aside.

-- In bowl of ith the paddle attachment, cream together butter and sugars.
+- In bowl of with paddle attachment, cream together butter and sugars.
 Add eggs, one at a time, mixing well after each addition.
-Reduce speed to low and add both flours, baking powder, baking soda, vanilla, and chocolate; mix until well combined.
+Reduce speed to low and add both flours, baking powder, baking soda, vanilla, and chocolate chips; mix until well combined.